cawa-93/vite-electron-builder/README.md

 ### Compile App
-The next step is to package and compile a ready to distribute Electron app for macOS, Windows and Linux with "auto update" support out of the box.
+The next step is to package a ready to distribute Electron app for macOS, Windows and Linux with "auto update" support out of the box.

-To do this using the [electron-builder]:
+To do this, use [electron-builder]:
 - Using the npm script `compile`: This script is configured to compile the application as quickly as possible.
 It is not ready for distribution, it is compiled only for the current platform and is used for debugging.
 - Using GitHub Actions: The application is compiled for any platform and ready-to-distribute files are automatically added as a draft to the GitHub releases page.

 ### Working with dependencies
-Because the `renderer` works and builds like a _regular web application_, you can only use dependencies that support the browser or compile to a browser-friendly state.
+Because the `renderer` works and builds like a _regular web application_, you can only use dependencies that support the browser or compile to a browser-friendly format.

-This means that in the `renderer` you are free to use dependencies such as Vue, React, lodash, axios and so on.
-But you can't use, say, systeminformation or  pg because these dependencies need access to a node api to work, which is not available in the `renderer` context.
+This means that in the `renderer` you are free to use any frontend dependencies such as Vue, React, lodash, axios and so on.However, you _CANNNOT_ use any native Node.js APIs, such as, `systeminformation`.
+These APIs are _only_ available in a Node.js runtime environment and will cause your application to crash if used in the `renderer` layer.
+Instead, if you need access to Node.js runtime APIs in your frontend, export a function form the `preload` package.

-All dependencies that require node.js api can be used in the [`preload` script](https://www.electronjs.org/docs/latest/tutorial/process-model#preload-scripts).
+All dependencies that require Node.js api can be used in the [`preload` script](https://www.electronjs.org/docs/latest/tutorial/process-model#preload-scripts).

 Here is an example.
 Let's say you need to read some data from the file system or database in the renderer.

-In preload context create a method that reads and return data.
-To make the method announced in the preload available in the render, you usually need to call the [`electron.contextBridge.exposeInMainWorld`](https://www.electronjs.org/ru/docs/latest/api/context-bridge).
+In the preload context, create a function that reads and returns data.
+To make the function announced in the preload available in the render, you usually need to call the [`electron.contextBridge.exposeInMainWorld`](https://www.electronjs.org/ru/docs/latest/api/context-bridge).
 However, this template uses the [unplugin-auto-expose](https://github.com/cawa-93/unplugin-auto-expose) plugin, so you just need to export the method from the preload.
 The `exposeInMainWorld` will be called automatically.
 ```ts
 // preload/index.ts
 import {writeFile} from 'fs'